ChunkaiFu/wallet/README.md

 Thank you to our customer for contributing this project to our class.

-Steps to run this app on your local machine:
+# Steps to run this app on your local machine:

+## Environment
-Environment: It is recommended to use Ubuntu or WSL with vscode.
+It is recommended to use Ubuntu or WSL with vscode.

+## Packages
-Packages: make sure git has been installed on your lcoal machine Step 1:
+Make sure git has been installed on your lcoal machine

+### Step 1:
 To install Git on Ubuntu, you can follow these steps:
 Open a terminal window by pressing Ctrl + Alt + T.
 Update the package list by running the following command: